raider001/lightweightdependencyinjection/README.md

  public class Main {
     public static void main(String[] args) {
       DependencyInjector di = new DependencyInjector();
-      di.add(new SimpleClass());
+      // Adding a class to the DI library. di.add(new SimpleClass());

-      di.add(SimpleInterface.class, new SimpleClass());
+      // Using an interface as a reference di.add(SimpleInterface.class, new SimpleClass());

-      di.inject(DiClass.class);
+      // Injecting a simple class with no dependencies. di.inject(DiClass.class);

-      di.inject(ComplexClass.class);
+      // Injecting a complex class with dependencies previously added. di.inject(ComplexClass.class);
     }
  }